VISENDI56/docs/repository-files/README.md

 # iLuminara-Core Repository Files

-This directory contains all the files you need to copy to your iLuminara-Core repository to implement the complete Sovereign Health Fortress.
+This directory contains all the files that need to be copied to your iLuminara-Core GitHub repository.

 ## 📁 Directory Structure